What is Capitalization Rate in Rental Property Valuation?

-Capitalization Rate (or Cap Rate, as it's commonly called) is typically used by brokers, investors, and appraisers when they are trying to measure the value and financial profitability of various real estate investment properties.
+Capitalization Rate (or Cap Rate) is one of the most popular returns used by real estate brokers, investors, and appraisers trying to measure the value and profitability of various real estate investment properties.

-In fact, it's almost impossible to examine any rental property analysis (e.g., APOD, Executive Summary, or Proforma Income Statement) that doesn't include a computed capitalization rate for the property.
+In fact, it's almost impossible to examine any rental property analysis (e.g., APOD, Executive Summary, or Proforma Income Statement) that doesn't include a calculated cap rate for the property.

-Capitalization rate is technically defined as "the rate at which you discount future income to determine its present value".
+The rate at which you discount future income to determine its present value.

 You are about to take a listing on an apartment complex for $1,300,000 with a gross rental income of $200,600, 3% vacancy rate, and operating expenses of 42%.
 And you want to see whether the capitalization rate is in line with prevailing cap rates (8.5 - 8.75%) in your market area.